directus/directus/docs/releases/breaking-changes.md

 Legacy extension type directory-based structure (/interfaces/my-interface/, /endpoints/my-endpoint, etc) are being removed in favor of relying on the `package.json` file for metadata including extension type.

+The extension type directories must be removed or no extensions will not be loaded, even those in the root extensions directory.

 If your extension is already in the root `extensions` directory and has a `package.json` file with a `directus:extension` object, there is no action required.